Tinystep1/cmfive-docs/_tutorials/help_module/logs.md

 Sometimes you will want to test the logs by adding a test error, info, debug, or warn (warning) to the log.
 You can do this in your index.php file in the actions folder cmfive-boilerplate/modules/example/actions/index.php.

-Remember to all your Example Module using setLogger.
+Remember to set your Example Module using setLogger.

 Copy the line from the code below into your index.php file.